-Yet, regardless of pop culture references and lack of originality, Italy’s still fantastically awesome for people who want to travel alone.
+Yet, regardless of pop culture references and lack of originality, Italy’s still fantastically awesome for people who want to travel alone, and surprisingly, affordable too, especially once you leave the major cities.

 I mean, come on!
 Who wouldn’t want to go to Italy?
 You’d have to be crazy to turn down this country.
 Italy’s one of those travel destinations almost everyone dreams of visiting someday.